migzcervvv/Thesis-Website/README.md

-## Project Title: Enhancing Air Quality in Urban Environments
+## Project Title: Enhancing Air Quality in Urban Environments: A Comprehensive Smart Air Pollution Monitoring System and Smog Prediction Model in Areas of Manila

 A Comprehensive Smart Air Pollution Monitoring System and Smog Prediction Model for Metro Manila